 Drawing inspiration from the Barbary coast, The Barbary’s restaurant menu is a culmination of Mediterranean, African, and Middle Eastern flavours and ingredients.

 While the dishes are modern, The Barbary uses the simplistic method of fire to cook the food, with coals hand-lit each morning.
-Expect intense flavour combinations with the likes of black salmon dukkah and pata negra neck fan favourites on the menu.
+Expect intense flavour combinations with black salmon dukkah and pata negra neck absolute fan favourites on the menu.

 Hair by Fairy